Gowalla: Overview

-Gowalla was a primarily mobile application that allowed users to check into locations that they visited using their mobile device.
-This was done either through the use of dedicated applications available on Google Android, iPhone, Windows Phone, Palm WebOS, and BlackBerry, or via the service's mobile website.
-Check-ins could be pushed via Notifications to iPhones, and by linking accounts, to Twitter and Facebook.
+Gowalla is a primarily mobile application that allows users to check into locations that they visit using their mobile device.
+This is done either through the use of dedicated applications available on Google Android, iPhone, Windows Phone, Palm WebOS, and BlackBerry, or via the service's mobile website.
+Check-ins can be pushed via Notifications to iPhones, and by linking accounts, to Twitter and Facebook.